- About Us

-Are you an independent contractor?
+Are you a 1099 independent contractor?
 If so, your status gives you certain rights and responsibilities.
 At Brady & Associates, we represent independent contractors in a variety of work-related legal issues.
 If you have experienced a problem with the business you are working for, we can help.

 For a free phone consultation, call our lawyers at (913) 696-0925, or contact us online.

 We can help you determine whether you are an independent contractor or an employee.

 Independent contractors play an important role in their employers' business operations.
 Employers who hire a 1099 independent contractor are results-oriented.
 The independent contractor's employer may not know how the contractor's job gets done, but they make sure that it does get done.